 }

-Q: What are Virtual Fields in CakePHP?
-How and why would you use them.
+What are Virtual Fields in CakePHP?
+How and why would you use them?
 Provide an example.

 Virtual Fields allow you to create arbitrary SQL expressions and assign them as fields in a model.
-These fields cannot be saved, but will be treated like other model fields for read operations.
-They will be indexed under the model’s key alongside other model fields.
+These fields cannot be saved but will be treated like other model fields for read operations.
+They are indexed under the model’s key alongside other model fields.

 As a simple example, consider a model that contains first_name and last_name fields.
-You might find that you often want to use the user’s full name.
-In this case, in your model file you can add:
+You might often want to use the user’s full name.
+In this case, in your model file, you can add the following:

 This will add a new field called full_name.
 When doing a find query, the data would then show as follows: